CrossRef/event-data-user-guide/docs/data/graph.md

  - Relationship between subject URL and object URL is an edge
  - Relationships between subject URL and subject PID, and between object URL and object PID are edges

-By linking the `subj.url` to the `obj.url`, this model records what actually happened, e.g. a Reddit post linking to an article Landing Page URL.
+By linking the `subj.url` to the `obj.url`, this model records what actually happened, e.g. a Reddit post linking to an Article Landing Page URL.
 The `subj_id` and `obj_id` are also included and linked, so we can see which conceptual article is meant by the URL.

 Note that every subject and object has a PID, but doesn't necessarily have a URL.
 In this case you might consider falling back to the PID.